cjcoats/SMOKE-m3utilio/README.md

 sizes do not exceed the (netCDF-2, 1990's) 2GB file size limit have not been needed since the introduction of netCDF-3 in the late 1990's.
 These constructs are no longer needed and should go away.
-Possibly (since I/O API verslon 3.2 supports up to 2048 variables and I/O API 3.2-large supports up to 16384 variables), **all** of *src/filesetapi* should be eliminated, using standard I/O API instead.
-(Note that netCDF-3 supports file sizes larger than 2 GB, with a 2GB-per-timestep limit prior to netCDF-3.6 (2002) which does away with that limit...)
+Possibly (since I/O API version 3.2 supports up to 2048 variables and I/O API 3.2-large supports up to 16384 variables), **all** of *src/filesetapi* should be eliminated, using standard I/O API routines instead.
+(Note that netCDF-3 supports file sizes larger than SMOKE's 2 GB assumption, with a 2GB-per-timestep limit prior to netCDF-3.6 (2002) which does away with that limit...)

+In this matter, *lib/ioapi_grd_size* needs to be changed from type `INTEGER` to `INTEGER*8`, since with large grids and variable-counts, timestep size in files may well exceed 2 GB.

 Since SMOKE scripts always set environment variable `PROMPTFLAG` to `NO`, the interactive-style prompt-for-file routines `PROMPTMFILE` and